 Traveling has become more accessible than ever before, leading to a surge in global tourism.
 But does this travel surge have a dark side?

-While tourism comes with economic benefits, tourism also goes hand in hand with negative environmental impacts.
+While tourism comes with economic benefits, it also goes hand in hand with negative environmental impacts.
 Let’s explore the ten ways our travel habits can harm the environment and what we can do to minimize our impact.

 Air Travel and Carbon Emissions